See what each field/column from our “Products” template means including possible allowed values and examples.

 Image Position | The position of the particular media file within the product.

 You can reorder media files inside one product by doing Export, changing those Position values, and importing back as an image column update.
-To change the positions you also need to have the Image Src column in the same import, so that app knows, which file you are talking about.
-When importing several media files with the semicolon, the image numbers will be auto-incremented starting from this given number.
+When importing several media files with the semicolon, the media position numbers will be auto-incremented starting from this given number.
+If you import different product or variant media files with the same position number, the Matrixify app will not overwrite the existing image at that position.
+The numbers you assign to the “Image Position” column do not have to be in a sequential order.
 Allowed ValuesNumber Example5 |

 Image Width